oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 </div>

 In the following iOS cookie behavior demo video, you can see how the session cookie and the persistent cookie are shared.
 The session cookie sharing behavior is not intuitive.
-Even when App1 is closed (which should clear all session cookies), opening App 2 would make it possible to see App1's session cookie.
+Even when App1 is closed (which should clear all session cookies), opening App2 would make it possible to see App1's session cookie.

 {% youtube mDytgEU0bO8 %}